 Here are a few Lesser Grand Questions, and some tentative evo devo answers for your consideration:

 - Is our universe life and intelligence friendly?
 It seems so.
 Astrobiologists estimate 100 million Earth-like planets in our Milky Way alone.
 Not only are Earth-like planets highly fit for life, we may in fact live in a Childproof Universe, due to developmental immunity.
 Just as we see with species, evo devo processes could produce a universe that, over multiple replications, grows increasingly immune to self-destruction by the intelligences that arise within it, if that were adaptive in the multiverse.

 - Why is intelligence growth a dominant strategy for leading evo devo systems?
 Intelligence substitutes computation and virtuality for the physical world.
-Adaptive intelligence is an evo devo process that optimally accelerates a system’s virtual and physical abilities via STEM compression, while improving the rest of the Eight Goals (information gen, innovation, indeterminacy, interdependence, immunity, and inertia).
+Adaptive intelligence is an evo devo process that optimally accelerates a system’s virtual and physical abilities via STEM compression, while pursuing the Five Goals (innovation, intelligence, interdependence, immunity, and sustainability) and Ten Values.

 - What key roles must intelligence play in a universal evo devo system?
-Perhaps to advance the Eight Goals, or something like them, in eventual service to Universe Replication.
+Perhaps to advance the Five Goals and Ten Values, or something like them, in eventual service to Universe Replication.

 - What is the future role and trajectory of technology and intelligence on Earth?
 We are presently accelerating to Inner Space, of both Virtual and Physical varieties.
 Strangely, the more adaptive we become, the more we may look something like a black hole, as proposed in the Transcension Hypothesis.
 Future physics and information theory may tell us that transcension is the fastest and best way to meet all other local intelligences, and do something even more interesting and valuable with them in some Great Beyond.